aromka/myqcontroller/README.md

 Prerequisites: You must have node and npm installed on your system.

- 1. Run `npm install myqcontroller` from directory where you want the server installed
+ 1. Run `git clone https://github.com/aromka/myqcontroller.git` from directory where you want the server installed
+ 1. Run `npm install`
  1. Find out the IP and Port of your SmartThings hub
     - either from your router,
     - or go to *My Hubs* in SmartThings IDE and look for `localIP` and `localSrvPortTCP`
+ 1. Copy `server/config/config.json.example` to `server/config/config.json`
  1. Open `server/config/config.json` file and set `ip` and `port` variables
  1. Save and close config file